-After an investigation is completed, CBHS will determine what if any action to be take, and, if called for, take appropriate disciplinary or other corrective action.
+After an investigation is completed, CBHS will determine what action, if any, will be taken; and, if called for, CBHS will take appropriate disciplinary or other corrective action.
 The type of disciplinary or other corrective action will be determined in the sole discretion of CBHS.
 Following an investigation, the person filing the claim will be informed in general terms of the outcome of the investigation.